mahowak/mahowak.github.io/index.md

 M. Ryskina, M.R.
 Gormley, K. Mahowald, D.R.
 Mortensen, T. Berg-Kirkpatrick, V. Kulkarni.
 2026.
 [From Sunblock to Softblock: Analyzing the Correlates of Neology in Published Writing and on Social Media](https://arxiv.org/abs/2602.13123).
 Proceedings of the 6th International Workshop on Computational Approaches to Language Change (LChange'26).

 S. Boguraev, Q. Yao, K. Mahowald.
 2026.
 [France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions](https://arxiv.org/abs/2602.23547).
 CogSci 2026.
+{% marginfigure assets/img/france_germany.jpg 'Boguraev, Yao, and Mahowald (2026) study seemingly redundant disjunctions like "France or Spain or Germany or France": in language models, copying an earlier disjunct is suppressed in ordinary contexts but licensed when context makes the repetition non-redundant, an account of a puzzling pattern in human language.' 'https://arxiv.org/abs/2602.23547' %}

 C.R.
 Jones, A. Lombardi, K. Mahowald, B.K.
 Bergen.
 2026.
 [LLMs and People Both Learn to Form Conventions--Just Not with Each Other](https://arxiv.org/abs/2602.08208).
 CogSci 2026.